annegog/k24-project1-2022/README.md

 -----------------------------------------------------------------------------------------------------------
 *Further observations*
-- finder.sh: sniffer doesn't output the "location num_of_appearances" but the finder can find the numbers for the TLDs.
+- finder.sh: sniffer doesn't output the "location num_of_appearances" but the finder can find the       numbers for the TLDs (if we put a right file :)).
 - the pipes are open until the end.
 - Makefile is not working :) You can do this instead: g++ -g -Wall manager.cpp -o sniffer